nhost/nhost-dart/CONTRIBUTING.md

 (eg. `nhost_sdk-v1.3.5`).

-If you want to update to pre-release versions instead, use `pub run melos version --prerelease`.
+If you want to update to pre-release versions instead, use `dart run melos version --prerelease`.

 ### Publishing